Ingredient Name: Rosemary (Rosmarinus officinalis) Extract

 What is it?
 Rosemary is an herb with pine-needle-like leaves that is native to the Mediterranean and has a potent citrus and woody scent.
-Rosemary is loaded with powerful phytochemicals that provide a wide range of health benefits, including rosmarinic acid, camphor, caffeic acid, ursolic acid, betulinic acid, carnosic acid, and carnosol.
-This powerful medicinal plant has been used since ancient times as a remedy to many aliments, including fungal and bacterial infections, swelling, and inflammation, as well as to increase blood circulation and improve memory.
+Rosemary is loaded with powerful phytochemicals that provide a wide range of benefits, including rosmarinic acid, camphor, caffeic acid, ursolic acid, betulinic acid, carnosic acid, and carnosol.
+This powerful plant has been used since ancient times to help with fungal and bacterial infections, swelling, and inflammation.*

 Andrade, Joana M, et al. “Rosmarinus Officinalis L.: an Update Review of Its Phytochemistry and Biological Activity.”
 Future Science OA, vol. 4, no. 4, 2018, doi:10.4155/fsoa-2017-0124.

 Peng, Chiung-Huei, et al. “Supercritical Fluid Extracts of Rosemary Leaves Exhibit Potent Anti- Inflammation and Anti-Tumor Effects.”
 Bioscience, Biotechnology, and Biochemistry, vol. 71, no. 9, 2007, pp. 2223–2232., doi:10.1271/bbb.70199.